6 Sights in Karlovy Vary, Czechia (with Map and Images)

 Jelení skok

-The statue of the chamois, called the Deer Jump, stands on a rock cliff in the spa forests and inherently belongs to Karlovy Vary.
+The statue of Chamois, called the Deer Jump, stands on a rocky cliff in the spa forests and is an inseparable part of Karlovy Vary.
 It was created in 1851 in the studio of the Berlin sculptor August Kiss.
 This zinc statue was destroyed in 1984.
 The bronze copy was made in 1986 by the Karlovy Vary sculptor Jan Kotek.

 Wikipedia: Jelení skok (Karlovy Vary) (CS)